 Summary Of Sky

-The medical world is rapidly changing.
-Doctors struggle to find time to stay abreast of all the changes.
-Due to a lack of knowledge, many doctors remain unconvinced that active surveillance is a safe approach.
+The world is changing rapidly.
+It’s difficult to stay abreast of all the changes.
+Due to having only partial knowledge, many doctors remain unconvinced that active surveillance is truly safe.

-Due to the short nature of a typical doctor visit, it is challenging for doctors to find enough time to teach patients about why active surveillance makes sense.
+Due to the short nature of a typical doctor visit, it is challenging for doctors to find enough time to teach patients all the ins and outs of why active surveillance makes sense.
+It’s more time-friendly to offer patients what they are already expecting—treatment for their cancer.

 The medical community fumbled badly in the 1960s when it labeled Gleason 6 a “cancer.”
-Now we know that Gleason 6 never metastasizes.
+We now know that Gleason 6 never metastasizes.
 Therefore, it fails to meet even the minimum requirement of being defined as a cancer.
-Despite an abundance of scientific support for active surveillance many doctors and patients are still unconvinced.
-In their frightened state, patients don’t count the cost of having lifelong, irreversible side effects from treatment.
-The rarely receive emotional support from their doctors and without intensive reeducation, they struggle to overcome their preconceived ideas about the deadliness of cancer.
-In addition to all of this, family members are also frightened and tend to insist on treatment.
+Despite an abundance of scientific support for active surveillance many doctors and patients are still frightened.
+The perceived danger from “cancer” causes patients to overlook the possibility of lifelong, irreversible side effects from treatment.
+The medical industry, due to time constraints and mixed motives rarely offers the emotional support patients need to adopt a go-slow approach.
+Patients struggle to overcome their preconceived ideas about the deadliness of cancer.
+In addition to all of this, family members are also frightened, and tend to insist on treatment.
 It’s no wonder that many men are attracted to surgery.
 They believe that cutting out the prostate will bring them relief from all the emotional uncertainty.

 The Drawbacks of Active Surveillance